bobot/reach-tech-doc/source/reach-big-data-infrastructure/iti/gettingaccess.rst

 .. image:: img/datahub1.png

-In order to make use of `Datahub <https://datahub.iti.upv.es/>`_ infrastructure, the user will need to create an account at ITI DataHub, by filling the sign-up form.
+In order to make use of `Datahub <https://datahub.iti.upv.es/>`_ infrastructure, the user will need to create an account at ITI DataHub by filling the sign-up form.

 .. note::
     Note than only users already registered in the REACH system will be granted access to this platform.
-     ITI Support team may already have created an account for you (Redmine ticket).
+     ITI Support team may have already created an account for you (Redmine ticket).
 In this case, you will be redirected directly to the login page. `Login Datahub <https://intranet.datahub.iti.es/#/login>`_.

 .. image:: img/datahub2.png